abhishek-kumar-code/Redfish_Public/Specification.md

 The Task service is used to describe the service that handles tasks.
 It contains a collection of zero or more task resources.
 The Task resource is used to describe a long running operation that is spawned when a request will take longer than a few seconds, such as when a service is instantiated.
 Clients will poll the URI of the task resource to determine when the operation has completed and if it was successful.

-The Task structure in the SPMA Schema contains the exact structure of a Task.
+The Task structure in the Redfish Schema contains the exact structure of a Task.
 The type of information it contains are start time, end time, task state, task status, response (completion codes) as well as potential links to sub-tasks that were spawned.

 Each task has a number of possible states.
-The exact states and their semantics are defined in the Task resource of the SPMA Schema.
+The exact states and their semantics are defined in the Task resource of the Redfish Schema.

 When a client issues a request for a long-running operation, the service returns a status of 202 (Accepted).